China-WenboZhao/Develop-webapp-on-Docker/README.md

 This repository contains five solutions, each one is added with new functiion blocks based on the former solutions.
 All solutions use .net core 2.0 & EF core 2.0/2.1 as development environment.

-Each solutions contains several projects(which are microservices from the view of Docker). **Before you run or view each solution, don't forget to browse Readme.md in it for matters and attention.**
+Each solution contains several projects(which are microservices from the view of Docker). **Before you run or view each solution, don't forget to browse Readme.md in it for matters and attention.**

 ### **MovieWebsite(v1.0)**
 MovieWebsite(v1.0) is an example of a movie list, which you can create, view details, delete, update movies. **Here we will also discuss about the cases when functions/microservices/projects are in different solutions or different hosts.**